-Please submit a cover letter and resume as a single PDF document at https://hraadvisors.applytojob.com/apply/.
-Applications will be reviewed on a rolling basis.
+Please submit a cover letter and resume as a single PDF document (maximum of 2 pages) online at https://hraadvisors.applytojob.com/apply/.
 Applications without a cover lever will not be reviewed.

 All qualified candidates will receive consideration for employment without regard to their race, religion, ancestry, national origin, sex, sexual orientation, gender identity or expression, age, disability, marital status, medical condition, veteran status or any other basis as protected by federal, state, or local law.

 For more information, please contact us at email@example.com.